Luizggariani/Project-Tibia/README.md

 The table in MySQL should have 638 rows as the API had in the moment that I wrote this README ('26/09/2024').

+After this, you need to ingest in different tables the following APIs:
+- characters
+- guilds
+- highscores (add atleast 5 different worlds)
+- houses
+- killstatistics
+- worlds

 ---

 ### Step-by-step guide for my project: